As you probably know, there are almost as many scams and hoaxes on Facebook as there are grains of sand on a beach.

 Old scams and hoaxes never really go away, and new ones keep popping up all the time.

-There’s a new hoax that’s making the rounds right now, and it’s causing quite a stir among my Facebook friends and blog readers.
+There’s an old and very irritating hoax that’s making the rounds again right now, and it’s causing quite a stir among my Facebook friends and blog readers.
 It works something like this…

 You see a Facebook post or receive an instant message that claims to tell you how to find out how many “strangers” are following you so you can block them.

 Their instructions are to visit your “Manage Blocking” page and type the words “Following me” into the “Block Users” search box and then clicking the “Block” button.
 When you do, a list of names will pop up, leading you to believe that those users are following you.

 The results of that search sets off a panic for some folks because many of the users returned by the search seem to have “foreign” or even nonsensical names.

 The fact is this entire exercise is a hoax.
 You can type most anything into the “Block Users” search box and several users will often pop up.
 But the fact is those users are NOT following you!

 Want proof that it’s a hoax?
 Here are a few exercises you can try: